 Cons of Wholesaling Real Estate

 - Inconsistent Income: There are many things that are inconsistent in the real estate wholesaling business.
 The one that has to be the biggest challenge is the income.
 It is true that you’re able to control the amount of money on your deals. and you’re able to control your lead generation.
 What you’re not able to control is title problems, buyers backing out, and sometimes sellers backing out.
 These all present inconsistencies in your income, along with just the reality of being an entrepreneur.
-You must learn to be an excellent money manager.
+Learn how to be an excellent money manager.

 - You could wholesale forever (Not Building a Sellable Asset): When you’re a wholesaler, you’re basically the backbone behind everything that goes on.
 You make the decisions, build the teams, and call the shots.
 Without you, there is no wholesaling business.
 For that reason, you’re basically committed to doing this job for a long time.
 Until you just don’t want to wholesale houses anymore.
 Yes, you can build a team to help, but it’s not a true business that you can sell at a profit in the future.
 There’s a GIANT learning curve.